 Certified Substance Abuse Counselor (CSAC) Concentration

 Students in this concentration take 6 credits of substance use disorder (SUD) courses as part of their elective course requirements.
-They must additionally complete a practicum and internship in at a field placement site that focuses on SUD treatment.
+They must additionally complete a practicum and internship at a field placement site that focuses on SUD treatment under the supervision of a CSAC certified supervisor.

 On this page: